 The Ohio Development Services Agency is committed to creating jobs and building strong communities, while ensuring accountability and transparency of taxpayer money and exceptional customer service.

 USDA provides leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on public policy, the best available science and effective management.

-The Development District Association of Appalachia (DDAA) is a membership organization of the 73 Local Development Districts (LDD's) serving the 420 counties of the Appalachia Region.
+The Development District Association of Appalachia (DDAA) is a membership organization of the 73 Local Development Districts (LDD) serving the 420 counties of the Appalachia Region.
 OVRDC is one of four LDD organizations serving the